18 Blockbuster Restaurant Chains From the '90s That Are Gone or Hard to Find

 Kids today probably don't know the glory of a salad bar, many of which have been deemed unsanitary.
 But '90s kids in the New Jersey area knew there was no salad bar as delicious as the one at Charlie Brown's Steakhouse.
 Sure, the steak was great.
 But it was all about that salad bar.

-Though business was booming throughout the ’90s—and Charlie Brown’s expanded to New York and Pennsylvania—the chain filed for bankruptcy and closed most of its locations by 2011.
-Today, 16 Charlie Brown’s still remain in New York and New Jersey.
-So if you’re in the area, bring younger millennials on over so they too can feel the joy of plastic tongs in their hands as they select crispy veggie toppings for their side salads.
+Though business was booming throughout the '90s—and Charlie Brown's expanded to New York and Pennsylvania—the chain filed for bankruptcy and closed most of its locations by 2011.
+Today, 14 Charlie Brown's locations still remain in New York and New Jersey.
+So if you're in the area, bring younger millennials on over so they, too, can feel the joy of plastic tongs in their hands as they select crispy veggie toppings for their side salads.

 Hot 'n Now